IgniteUI/igniteui-docfx/en/components/autocomplete.md

 ### Keyboard Navigation

+ - `Arrow Down`, `Arrow Up`, `Alt` + `Arrow Down`, `Alt` + `Arrow Up` will open drop down, if closed.
+ - Typing in the input will open drop down, if closed.
- - `Arrow Down` - will move to the next drop down item.
+ - `Arrow Down` - will move to next drop down item, if drop down opened.
- - `Arrow Up` - will move to the previous drop down item.
+ - `Arrow Up` - will move to previous drop down item, if drop down opened.
- - `End` will move to the last drop down item.
+ - `End` will move to last drop down item.
- - `Home` will move to the first drop down item.
+ - `Home` will move to first drop down item.
- - `Enter` will confirm the already selected items and will close the drop down.
+ - `Enter` will confirm the already selected item and will close the drop down.
  - `Esc` will close the drop down.

 > Note: When the autocomplete is opened, then the first item, in the list, is automatically selected.
 The same is valid when the list is filtered.